 - Collecting bugs: No bugs need to get hurt in this project – you and Baby can look into getting a “critter case,” which is a humane way of collecting bugs and keeping them contained while you talk about them, before you and Baby set them free back into the wilderness.

-Sure, these kinds of activities don’t guarantee that Baby will want to be a mad scientist when she grows up, but they certainly aren’t going to discourage in interest in beakers, bubbles, or the scientific method.
+Sure, these kinds of activities don’t guarantee that Baby will want to be a mad scientist when they grow up, but they certainly aren’t going to discourage in interest in beakers, bubbles, or the scientific method.